unoplatform/uno.extensions/doc/Reference/Reactive/listfeed.md

 This operator allows the filtering of _items_.

 > [!WARNING]
-> If all _items_ of the collection are filtered out, the resulting feed will go in _none_ state.
+> If all _items_ of the collection are filtered out, the resulting feed will go in `None` state.

 ```csharp
 public static IListFeed<TSource> Where<TSource>(this IListFeed<TSource> source, Predicate<TSource> predicate);
 ```

 For example:

 ```csharp
 public IListFeed<string> LongNames => Names.Where(name => name.Length >= 10);
 ```